 The data collection template is available as an Excel file upon request from the Licensing Unit.
 The screenshots below demonstrate the information to be collected.
-Gambling Premises - Data Collection Template

-B Licence Holder Licence Type Named Person Responsible for Safeguarding Vulnerable and Children/Young Persons Licence Number Enter Calendar Year 2021 Please return this template to XXXX@tameside.gov.uk within 10 working days of the e start of each month with the previous month's data ii .
-Please start a new tem plate for ea ich calendar year.
+Licence Holder Licence Type Named Person Responsible for Safeguarding Vulnerable and Children/Young Persons Licence Number Enter Calendar Year 2021 Please return this template to XXXX@tameside.gov.uk within 10 we rking days of the start of each month with the previous month's data ii .
+Please start a new tem plate for ea ch calendar year.
 Data Metric Jan-21 Feb-21 Mar-21 Apr-21 May-21 Jun-21 Jul-21 Aug-21 Sep-21 Oct-21 Nov-21 Dec-21 1.
-Licensee Interventions 1a.
-The number of gambler interventions (e.g. challenging excessive gambling, advisin ng of gambling help services etc) that are made in a calendar month 1 .
-Record a short description of the cause and effect in the second template.
-1b.
-From the interventions in 1a, the number of interventions that changed a custome r's behaviour (e.g. onward referral to support services, limited spend for that session, registered for time/money limits etc).
+Licensee Interventions gambling, advising of gambling help services etc) that are made in a calendar month i .
+Record a short description of the cause and effect in the seco 1b.
+From the interventions in 1a, the number of interventions that changed a customer's behaviour (e.g. onward referral to support services, limited spend for that session, registered for time/money limits etc).
 2. Self Exclusions 2a.
-Provide information regarding the number of self-exclusions during the month (self f-exclusion scheme only, not time/fund limits).
+Provide information regarding the number of self-exclusions during the month (self-exclusion scheme only, not time/fund limits).
 2b.
-Number cases per month where persons who have decided to voluntarily exclude t themselves from the premises have tried to gain entry.
+Number cases per month where persons who have decided to voluntarily exclude themselves from the premises have tried to gain entry.
 2c.
-Record the number of individuals per month who have chosen to return to gambling g once their self-exclusion period has ended.
-3. Time/Money Limits - 3.
-Record the number of times money/time limits are voluntarily set on B2 gaming ma chines per month.
-1 4.
-Incidents on the Premises 1 4a.
-The number of licensee mandated exclusions made in the month.
-1 4b.
+Record the number of individuals per month who have chosen to return to gambling once their self-exclusion period has ended.
+3. Time/Money Limits 6 3.
+Record the number of times money/time limits are voluntarily set on B2 gaming machines per month.
+4. Incidents on the Premises 4a.
+The number of licensee mandated exclusions made in the month 4b.
 The number of mandatory exclusions needing enforcement during the month due to the individual attempting to gain entry.
 4c.
-Incidents of behaviour requiring police assistance during the month (including thos e where the police have been unable to attend).
+Incidents of behaviour requiring police assistance during the month (including those where the police have been unable to attend).
 5. Children and Young Persons 5a.
-Attempts to enter the premises or gamble by those who are underage during the month - 5b.
-Attempts to enter the premises or gamble by those who are underage accompani the incident and action. ed by an adult during the month. along with a short description of
+Attempts to enter the premises or gamble by those who are und erage during the month 5b.
+Attempts to enter the premises or gamble by those who are und erage accompanied by an adult during the month. along with a short description of the incident and action. the incident and action.
+5c.
+Record the number of people who, having gambled, were unable to prove they were 18 (or 16 for lotteries) when challenged during the month. t